Skip to main content

 Protesting Pitch Count Violations

-• Umpires will contact the site / tournament director and alert them of the protest.
+• Umpires will contact the site or tournament director to resolve the protest.

-• If it is determined that a pitch count violation has occurred, the pitcher must IMMEDIATELY be replaced on the mound.
-The pitcher and head coach will be ejected from the game, and the head coach will also be suspended for the team's next game.
+• If a pitch count violation is confirmed, the pitcher must be replaced immediately.
+The pitcher and head coach will be ejected, and the head coach will be suspended for the team's next game.

 Pitch Count Tracking